Combination Locks for Lockers

 - No wiring or electronic setup required

-KL10 KitLock Mechanical Lock
+KL10 KitLock Locker Combination Lock

 The KL10 KitLock is a compact mechanical combi lock for lockers, cupboards and personal storage doors.
 It is suited to schools, universities, gyms, workplaces and changing facilities.